 The Local Loopback setting controls the direction of the local loopback.
-The settings are off (no loopback), ta (loopback toward the DSL or U interface) and net (loopback toward the WAN).
+The settings are off (no loopback), ta (loopback toward the DSL or U interface) and net (loopback toward the WAN) for lt and nt mode and n/a for lunt and lult mode.